 Focused on One Thing: Protecting Your Future

-How Manslaughter Cases are Fought in Butler County, MO
+Defending Manslaughter Charges in Butler County, MO

 Common defense approaches in Butler County, MO may include:

-- Causation Problems: Being involved isn’t the same as being responsible.
-If other factors played a role, that can create reasonable doubt.
+- Causation Issues: Just because you were involved doesn’t mean you caused the death.
+If other factors played a role, that can create reasonable doubt or lead to reduced charges.

 Speak with a Combs Waterkotte Butler County, MO Manslaughter Defense Lawyer Today